 As for words that do exist: TransCentury uses them in its editing, writing, financing and consulting work for a wide variety of media companies, publishing firms and other businesses.
 Projects include book and music reviewing...software testing and reviews...writing and editing for several publications...producing columns, articles and short pieces on investments, family issues and psychology for national distribution...thinking up creative marketing plans for publishers and authors...and much more.

 Among Estren's avocations are classical music -- he studied conducting at Tanglewood Institute under Erich Leinsdorf -- and reptiles.
-Estren is a herpetologist, and he regularly does presentations at schools and community events featuring some of the snakes, lizards and turtles with which he shares his living space.
+Estren is a herpetologist, and he regularly rescues and rehabilitates snakes, lizards and turtles and does presentations about them at schools and community facilities.
 (Aren't you glad you read to this point?)